Parsley is a widely used herb packed with health benefits and flavor.

 This fix is easy if your parsley is in pots: Move them to a bright windowsill or area of your porch or deck that gets direct sunlight.

 When the weather is cold or overcast, use a grow light for a few hours each day to simulate sunlight.
-This one from GHodec is a popular and compact option.

 For outdoor in-ground parsley plants, trim the leaves and branches of plants and trees around the parsley that block the sunlight.